 In December 2019, the FASB issued ASU 2019-12, Simplifying the Accounting for Income Taxes (Topic 740), the amendments will remove certain exceptions for recognizing deferred taxes for investments, performing intra-period allocation and calculating income taxes in interim periods.
 The ASU also adds guidance to reduce complexity in certain areas, including recognizing deferred taxes for tax goodwill and allocating taxes to members of a consolidated group.
-The amendments are effective for annual periods beginning after December 15, 2021, and interim periods within annual periods beginning after December 15, 2022.
-IDX is currently evaluating the impact of ASU 2019-12 on its consolidated financial statements and related disclosures.
+The amendments are effective for annual periods beginning after December 15, 2021, and interim periods within annual periods beginning after December 15, 2021, or its consolidated financial statements and related disclosures.